Wittgenstein’s Ruler

 Extending Wittgenstein’s Ruler

-I used to understand the term “ruler’s reliability” as simply a matter of precision/variance; instead, it’s also a matter of choice of the ruler and metrics used to conduct the measurement.
+I used to understand the term “ruler’s reliability” as simply a matter of precision/variance; instead, it’s also a matter of the choice of the ruler and the metrics used to conduct the measurement.
 Do they reliably help estimate properties of the object of the measurement, or do they estimate something else?

 Hence, we can use Wittgenstein’s ruler even before the measurement is conducted, using the choice of the ruler to deduce the properties of the measurer.